 The information gleaned from the available literature suggests that various official and independent research attempts undertaken at the time to investigate the situation involved scholars whose names were recounted above and who were quite familiar with the Turco-Greek case.
 It should be mentioned that these scholars were among those who presented the Turco-Greek pattern as an "instructive" precedent and success story in their general studies on the population transfers and the refugee phenomena.
-Given the institutions under the patronage of which these scholars conducted their research and published their books, the policy implications of such research efforts were all too obvious especially when the policy-oriented nature of this scholarship is often acknowledged by the authors themselves as in the case of John H. Simpson who remarks on the very first page of his oft-quoted survey, "it was hoped that the facts disclosed by the survey might be helpful to those with whom these decisions rest."
+Given the institutions under the patronage of which these scholars conducted their research and published their books, the policy implications of such research efforts were all too obvious especially when the political climate of the era is taken into consideration.
+As a matter of fact, the policy-oriented nature of this scholarship is often acknowledged by the authors themselves as in the case of John H. Simpson who remarks on the very first page of his oftquoted survey, "it was hoped that the facts disclosed by the survey might be helpful to those with whom these decisions rest."
+40